 - Replaces nutrients in the soil, improves moisture retention, moderates temperatures, controls weeds, and decreases soil erosion

-Backyard composting bins are available at the Central Recycling Center, Southern Recycling Center, and the Recycling and Waste Reduction Division.
+Backyard composting bins are available to residential curbside customers the Central Recycling Center, Southern Recycling Center, and the Recycling and Waste Reduction Division.
 They are not available at the Northern Recycling Center.
 Click here for facility hours and locations.

 Additional information on backyard composting:

 - Maryland Cooperative Extension Services' Backyard Composting Brochure

 Cut it high and let it lie!
 The Environmental Protection Agency recommends leaving grass clippings on your lawn rather than collecting and bagging them to reduce the amount of waste that is collected and processed.
 Grasscycling enhances the natural health of your lawn.
 Grass clippings increase the soil's organic matter, along with its ability to retain moisture and nutrients, resist erosion, and maintain cooler temperatures during the summer.
 Clippings should be no more than one inch long in order to fall through the grass into the soil.

 Other Alternatives to the Yard Waste Program

 - Mow high and regularly - spend less time on yard work and eliminate the chore of bagging.
 Clippings return nutrients to the soil that makes your lawn green and healthy.
 Grass clippings do not cause thatch.